 Apprenticeships are open to anyone over the age of 16.
-There is no upper age limit; we have HSDC Apprentices at school leaver age and people who have been in their roles for a number of years.
-Here at HSDC, we have Apprentices aged from 16-45!
+There is no upper age limit; we have HSDC Apprentices at school leaver age and people who have been in the working world for a number of years.
+Here at HSDC, we have had Apprentices aged from 16-45!

 All Apprenticeships are completely different and depend on what industry you are in, but businesses will have guidelines to follow to ensure an Apprentice is gaining the skills, knowledge and behaviours they need to complete the qualification.